Maia-Everett/lintian.eu/_posts/2024-09-29-warcraft-retrospective-37.md

 excerpt_separator: <!--more-->
 ---

 We have just one campaign left.
 Like I said, the Horde campaign in The Frozen Throne is disconnected from the three-campaign main plot.
-That's why it's called the "bonus campaign" in the main menu.<!--more-->
+That's why it's called the "bonus campaign" in the main menu.
+It's also *very* different from every other campaign we've played so far, being heavily custom-scripted in a way that's a testament to the insane capabilities of Warcraft 3's World Editor.<!--more-->[^world_editor]

 ## The Founding of Durotar